-CCM aims to serve trained coaches as well as organizational and ministry leaders who utilize a coaching approach in their leadership.
-Prime readers of CCM include Christian coaches, coach trainers, therapists with a coaching approach, and pastors and leaders in progressive churches and other organizations.
+CCMAG aims to serve trained coaches as well as organizational and ministry leaders who utilize a coaching approach in their leadership.
+Prime readers of CCMAG include Christian coaches, coach trainers, leader as coach, therapists with a coaching approach, and pastors and leaders in progressive churches and other organizations.
 The typical reader is 30 to 50 years old, ~60% are female, and most are well educated and established in their faith.

 We’re looking for creative, original thinking, presented in a warm, energetic manner.
 Articles should be practical and engaging, intelligent but not stuffy, reflective of a Christian worldview but not preachy.
-We expect articles to reflect an accurate understanding of coaching methodology, as conveyed by the International Coach Federation.
+We expect articles to reflect an accurate understanding of coaching methodology, as conveyed by the International Coach Federation and the European Mentoring and Coaching Council (EMCC).
 Finally, we’re looking for a gracious, unifying spirit that refrains from criticism and divisiveness.
-Inspire us!
+Inspire and encourage us!

-CCM is a professional magazine, occupying a space closer to a popular magazine (think TIME or Sports Illustrated or Christianity Today) than an academic journal (think Journal of American Academy of Religion or Journal of Religion and Society).
-Your writing should not reflect a strong academic style (avoid too many citations, and steer clear of technical or scholarly language.
-For more on the distinction, visit this page.
+CCMAG is a professional magazine, occupying a space closer to a popular magazine (think TIME or Christianity Today) than an academic journal (think Journal of American Academy of Religion or Journal of Religion and Society).
+Your writing should not reflect a strong academic style (avoid too many citations, and steer clear of technical or scholarly language), but rather a popular press feel.

 - We gladly accept unsolicited manuscripts.
-Please send articles or article ideas by email to editor@ChristianCoachingMag.com.
+Please send articles or article ideas by email to our Managing Editor.
 If sending an article, please follow the guidelines outline below.

 - All submissions are received on speculation.
 An accepted query doesn’t guarantee acceptance of the manuscript.
 Editors reserve the right to reject a manuscript at any stage if it does not meet our editorial needs.

-- Manuscripts that are accepted and published will be copyrighted and owned by CCM (exclusive rights).
-However, we welcome you to post your article on your own website with the designation “© ChristianCoachingMag.com” with an active link back to the CCM site.
-Posting on third-party sites requires CCM permission.
+- Manuscripts that are accepted and published will be copyrighted and owned by CCMAG (exclusive rights).
+However, we welcome you to post your article on your own website with the designation “© ChristianCoachingMag.com” with an active link back to the CCMAG site.
+Posting on third-party sites requires CCMAG permission.

-CCM is not able to pay writers for accepted manuscripts.
-Instead, we attempt to compensate writers for their hard work by our expectation is that being published in CCM will gain you exposure and credibility among coaching leaders across the world.
-We believe that is a tremendous value.
-We also encourage writers to mention your book and/or website in the bio line of your article.
+CCMAG is not able to pay writers for accepted manuscripts.
+Instead, we attempt to compensate writers in the way of promoting you and your business through our global network.
+By doing so, you gain exposure and credibility among coaches, leaders, and organizations.
+We believe promotions through our network provides a tremendous value.
+We encourage writers to mention your book and/or website in the bio line of your article.

 Our Article Types